 Where to Eat in Harrisonburg VA

-EAT: Billy Jacks Wing and Draft Shack.
 Like any respectable pirate hangout, you’ll find the Skull and Crossbones flag and plenty of wise-ass nods to the Pirate life in this barn-like space.
-Fans of upgraded pub food will love the offerings here, among them, Chicken Sammy -a fried chick breast on hamburger bun topped with spicy cole slaw ($7.99) and Frito Pie – chili topped with cheese served in a bag of Fritos ($4.99).
+Fans of upgraded pub food will love the offerings here, among them, Chicken Sammy -a fried chick breast on hamburger bun topped with spicy cole slaw, and Frito Pie – chili topped with cheese served in a bag of Fritos.

-EAT: Jack Brown’s.
 Next to Billy Jacks, they call this stretch of downtown “Jacktown.”
-Come in for great burgers, beer and convivial discourse.
+Come to Jack Brown’s Joint for great burgers, beer and convivial discourse.
 Yes, there’s a bra-mirror-ball-chandelier.
 I don’t even want to know…..

-EAT: Bella Luna Wood Fired Pizza.
-Sharing space in the former livery with Shabby Farmhouse Girl, this upscale wood-fired pizza spot is the real deal as evidenced by the piles of cordwood right outside.
+This upscale wood-fired pizza spot is the real deal, as evidenced by the piles of cordwood right outside.
 Discs of deliciousness are hand-crafted with locally sourced ingredients.

-EAT: BBQ Ranch.
-This classic plastic-cloth on table BBQ joint has been around forever.
-Come in for pulled pork ($4.15), sweet tea and a gander at the collection of little porcelain pigs.
+This throwback plastic-cloth on table BBQ joint has been around forever.
+Come in for pulled pork, sweet tea, and a gander at the collection of little porcelain pigs.